18 June 2024

 Security shouldn't be an afterthought: it should be a top concern, with leaders actively raising awareness of security and allocating resources for programs that find and fix vulnerabilities.

-Integrated security: Security shouldn't be kept separate, it should be a part of every step of the development process, from designing software to deploying it and keeping it up to date.
+Integrated security: Security shouldn't be kept separate; it should be a part of every step of the development process, from designing software to deploying it and keeping it up to date.

 Conclusion

 Managing the CVE-2023-35036 vulnerability well is important for keeping your systems safe from possible online threats.
 It is very important to follow best practices like finding problems quickly, evaluating them carefully, and fixing them right away.
-To quickly find the vulnerability and understand how it affects your business, use advanced scanning tools and stay current on the latest threat data.
+To quickly find the vulnerability and understand how it affects your business, use advanced scanning tools and stay up to date on the latest threat data.
 Quickly apply any patches and setup changes that are needed to lower risks.

 By using these best practices in your vulnerability management plan, you can greatly lower the risks connected to CVE-2023-35036.
 This will protect and maintain the security of your systems in a cyber world that is getting harder to navigate.
 If you are looking for professional experts for top-notch cyber security service for your workplace then SafeAeon is your one-stop destination.